Sonnet 494

 So will Arcturus pale by rayed compare;

-Sirius with Capella shall conspire
+Sirius with Capella soon conspire

-While Canopus and Rigil shield despair.
+While Canopus and Rigil blaze in despair.

 That her pocked countenance seek veiling cloud